Rating

 Curia

+The Curia was the location where the senate assembled.
+The rectangular brick building could seat up to two hundred senators.
 The original Curia was built by the third king of Rome (although at another location).
-It burnt down four times, first in 80 BC but it was rebuilt each time.
-After a fire in 53 BC Caesar moved the Curia to the Forum Romanum.
-The current building was constructed in AD 283 by Diocletius.
-In the 7th century the Curia was turned into a church, but fortunately the building was mostly kept intact.
+It burnt down four times, first in 80 BC, but it was rebuilt each time.
+After a fire in 53 BC, Caesar moved the Curia to the Roman Forum.
+The current building was constructed in 283 AD by Diocletian.
+In the seventh century, the Curia was turned into a church, but fortunately the building was mostly kept intact.

 Rostra